"For every year of early retirement, you need 18 months of your annual salary."

 And if you can't afford it?

 Then partial retirement can be a good alternative, since it allows you to adjust your work-life balance before reaching retirement age.
 In 10% to 15% of our consultations, people end up preferring this partial-retirement plan.
-I am assuming that this will continue to increase in the coming years – especially as the legislator wants to set further incentives for such flexible retirement models with the current AHV21.
+I am assuming that this will continue to increase in the coming years – especially as the legislator has set further incentives for such flexible retirement models under the AHV 21 reform.
 If you are looking to withdraw your pension fund assets as a lump sum, the partial-retirement plan also offers tax advantages.
 Because of tax progression, partial withdrawals generally incur less tax liability than a one-time withdrawal of the entire capital, subject to certain differences between cantons.

 What should be taken into account when taking late retirement?

 Actually, from a financial point of view, late retirement offers only advantages.
 In addition, you remain active.
 For some people, leaving the professional world is not easy, since not everyone knows how to fill their time in retirement.
 Important: Like partial retirement, late retirement requires the employer's consent.